Table of contents

 Vicotee nodes contain a single bi-colored LED which is used to indicate various states and to provide user feedback.
 Green light is used to indicate states and/or state transitions which do not require user intervention, while Red light is used to indicate errors and/or states which may require user intervention.

 Please refer to Operational Modes for more information.

-Vicotee nodes are equipped with a single push-button which is used to turn a node on/off and for
+Vicotee nodes are equipped with a magnetic reed switch which is used to turn a node on/off and for

 entering configuration mode.
-Additionally the button can be used to trigger a message to be transmitted to the end-point when a device is in Active mode.
-Please note, that the functionality of the button may be overridden by application-specific driver configuration which can be uploaded to a device after production.
-Internally the button is designed to trigger bi-directionally (i.e. capable of detecting both activation and release) with a constant timeout value of 10 seconds.
+Additionally the magnet switch can be used to trigger a message to be transmitted to the end-point when a device is in Active mode.
+Please note, that the functionality of the magnet switch may be overridden by application-specific driver configuration which can be uploaded to a device after production.
+Internally the magnet switch is designed to trigger bi-directionally (i.e. capable of detecting both activation and release) with a constant timeout value of 10 seconds.

 Vicotee nodes can be equipped with up to two CR123A batteries with a total capacity of 3.1Ah.
 Typical quiescent voltage values for lithium batteries after initial run-in is about 2.7V at 20°C and 2.4V at -30°C. Values given here assume a sample rate of 3 minutes with default sensors activated.
 Default sensors consist of Temperature and Humidity driver and an internal battery status driver.